Docs

 ]

 After uploading a test log file to your S3 bucket, the Lambda function automatically processes the log data and sends it to Axiom.
-In Axiom, go to the Datasets tab and select the dataset you specified in the Lambda function.
-You now see your logs from your IoT devices in Axiom.
+In Axiom, go to the Stream tab and select the dataset you specified in the Lambda function.
+You now see the logs from your S3 bucket in Axiom.